rieckpil/progmot/content/post/fighting-mental-health.md

 Get professional help.
 But how?
 Before Christmas on such a short notice?
 THat's not possible.

+Luckily I then found Instahelp.
+This is a platform for matching clients with therapist.
+You'll answer some questions and the platform will suggest a list of therapist to contact.
+You can decide to chat with them, do audio only or go all-in with a video chat.

-Luckily I then found instahelp.
-GOt a session right the next day
+Got a session right the next day

+After the initial 30 minutes getting to know each other call, we immediately scheduled a session on a weekly sessions.
+50 minutes.
+I've never done something like this before and wasn't sure what I was up to.

+I was afraid.
+What can I tell this stranger?
+How will it work?

 ## Don't Expect a Quick Fix From Others